The XL Hood by Ferruccio

 Impressions from observations and use:

 In use I found fitting and removing this large dust cover to be somewhat concerning the first time I put it on.
-Then, after some repetition of putting on and taking back off I quickly became accustomed to how the Full Hood fits over my North American OEM square cornered plinth.
+Then, after some repetition of putting on and taking back off I quickly became accustomed to how the XL Hood fits over my North American OEM square cornered plinth.
 In the process I found that I could use the walls of the plinth to lightly touch the inside edges of the Full hood to handily orient and align the big dust cover and then safely slide it over and down without even coming close to touching that delicate tonearm and cartridge.

-Another of my impressions while looking at this encasement is that surely this Full Hood might indeed act as "maid repellant".
+Another of my impressions while looking at this encasement is that surely this XL Hood might indeed act as "maid repellant".
 Should some owners have hired housekeepers that think they must dust everything, including the record player, this rather large and imposing dust cover might serve to intimidate said maid from attempting to lift it up and off your record player.
 I'm betting that they'll leave it alone.

 Another impression is for owners with cats.
 And I've housed a couple of these creatures in my lifetime and know very well their feline habits.
 The cat can jump up on this Full Hood, take a nap, and do no damage.
 It's big and massive enough for the task.
 Not a guarantee, but perhaps worthy of consideration.